From the Santa Catalina Mts., Arizona

 images with little detail but lots of bold, simple elegance.
 The last three

-photos, which are more traditional, were also taken in the Catalinas.
+photos, which are more traditional, were also taken in the Catalinas but

 Distant southern Arizona mountain ranges as seen from high in the Santa Catalina Mts. north of Tucson Distant southern Arizona mountain ranges as seen from high in the Santa Catalina Mts. north of Tucson Distant southern Arizona mountain ranges as seen from high in the Santa Catalina Mts. north of Tucson Distant southern Arizona mountain ranges as seen from high in the Santa Catalina Mts. north of Tucson